The Digital Dead Sea Scrolls

 Versions and Translations of the Book of Isaiah

-As you use the translator tool in the scroll viewer, we would like to
+As you use the translator tool in the scroll viewer, we would like tocall your attention to the complexities of translating the words of the

 Prophet Isaiah of around 2,800 years ago, as reflected in the different